Sacred

 ½(b+c) +/- ½(b-c)

-So, ½(b+c) is the arithmetical mean here, being the ¼ part of the perimeter of
+So, ½(b+c) is the arithmetical mean here, being the ¼ part of the

 a rectangle, so to speak an average of the four sides..<P>